haproxy/haproxy/doc/lua-api/index.rst

   This function returns true if the channel may still receive data.

+  :param class_channel channel: The manipulated Channel.
   :returns: a boolean

 .. js:function:: Channel.output(channel)

   This function returns the length of outgoing data of the channel buffer.
+When called by a filter, this value is relative to the filter.

   :param class_channel channel: The manipulated Channel.
   :returns: an integer containing the amount of available bytes.